Ensalada de Nopales (Mexican Cactus Salad)

 Then place in a pot of water along with salt, onion powder, and cilantro stems for flavor.

-The color of the cactus will be a muted green color after boiling them.
-Rinse them again under cold water then place in bowl to make the cactus salad.
+Boil for about 15 minutes or until the nopales are somewhat soft but still have some crunch to them.
+The cactus will be a muted green color after boiling them.
+Rinse them again under cold water, then place them in a bowl to make the cactus salad.

 While the cactus is boiling, chop up 2 roma tomatoes, half of a white onion, some cilantro, and jalapeno if you want it spicy.